-We are currently working to incorporate programs to help address the growing COVID-19 pandemic; build a sustainable program; expand the educational program nationally and internationally; broaden our communications strategy and global campaigns; promote projects that close the gap for women, minorities, and other talent pools historically underrepresented in STEM fields; develop follow-on modules (e.g., innovation cultivation protocols, bioinformatics, chemistry, transposon mutagenesis, genome sequencing); engage the public in creative new ways (citizen science); build a collaborative pipeline to partner on central storage and advance promising candidates into the drug development pipeline; publish on our educational and scientific impact; advance research and knowledge on important scientific subjects; and expand our pipeline of opportunities for students and faculty.
+We are currently working on programs to find treatments for infectious diseases; expand the educational program nationally and internationally; broaden our communications strategy and global campaigns; promote projects that close the gap for women, minorities, and other talent pools historically underrepresented in STEM fields; develop follow-on modules (e.g., innovation cultivation protocols, bioinformatics, chemistry, transposon mutagenesis, genome sequencing); engage the public in creative new ways (citizen science); build a collaborative pipeline to partner on central storage and advance promising candidates into the drug development pipeline; publish on our educational and scientific impact; advance research and knowledge on important scientific subjects; and expand our pipeline of opportunities for students and faculty.
 For more information, please visit www.smallworldinitiative.org.

-Please note that interns may select at least 50% of their projects from our database of ongoing assignments or even create a project of their own design that align with SWI’s mission.
+Please note that interns may select at least 50% of their projects from our database of ongoing assignments or even create a project of their own design that aligns with SWI’s mission.
 Other projects are assigned based on upcoming deadlines and priorities.
-Interns will report directly to SWI’s President & CEO or Chief Development & Programs Officer.
+Interns will report directly to SWI’s President & CEO.

-- Conducting research and drafting reports (sample topics – COVID-19, the antibiotic crisis, STEM for girls and minorities, authentic scientific research courses, White House education and health initiatives, citizen science)
+- Conducting research and drafting reports (sample topics – infectious diseases, the antibiotic crisis, STEM for girls and minorities, authentic scientific research courses, White House education and health initiatives, citizen science)